 The form as well as the substance of compliance has evolved since roll out of GST in 2017.
 The process started with granular reporting, albeit in standard format, in GST returns.
-This moved to obtaining a unique reference number for large value and inter-state movement of goods to registering of the invoice with Government even before sharing with the customer, the landscape has transformed drastically.
+This moved to obtaining a unique reference number – E-Way Bill, for large value and inter-state movement of goods to registering of the invoice -e-invoice, with the Government even before sharing with the customer, the landscape has transformed drastically.

 The e-invoice mandate in India requires the specified entities to get their invoices registered with the Government designated system i.e. Invoice Registration Portal (IRP).
 Not all documents nor all transactions are covered under e-invoicing.
 The current scope includes invoices, debit notes and credit notes issued to other registered parties i.e. B2B transactions and also export invoices.